Theory of quantum comb enhanced interferometry: Performance

 For heterodyne detection (Fig.~\ref{fig:schematic}a) with intra-comb-line squeezing (Fig.~\ref{fig:schematic}c), the inverse local SNR

-For heterodyne detection (Fig.~\ref{fig:schematic}a) with cross comb line entanglement (Fig.~\ref{fig:schematic}d), the SNR is identical to Eq.~\eqref{SNR_het_both} to the leading order; while inferior to the squeezing performance in higher orders (see Fig.~\ref{fig:SNRadv_vskappa}b).
+For heterodyne detection (Fig.~\ref{fig:schematic}a) with cross-comb-line entanglement (Fig.~\ref{fig:schematic}d), the SNR is identical to Eq.~\eqref{SNR_het_singleline} to the leading order; while inferior to the squeezing performance in higher orders (see Fig.~\ref{fig:SNRadv_vskappa}b).